jreijn/jreijn.github.com/_posts/2006-04-24-performance-boosting-your-cocoon-web.markdown

 <li>Try to keep the number of pipelines for a request as small as possible.
 All pipelines will have to be checked for their validity when a request comes in.</li>
 </ul>

-I hope you'll find these tips usefull.
+I hope you'll find these tips useful.
 Always try to get as much out of you web application as possible!